-If you are someone who works in the dark or likes to go out exploring in the dark, your lighting makes a world of difference, both in terms of safety and how enjoyable the experience will be.
+If you work in the dark or if you like to go out exploring in the dark, your lighting makes a world of difference, both in terms of safety and how enjoyable the experience will be.
 Highly recommend the Ultra Rush.”

 THIS IS THE BEST HEADLAMP ON THE MARKET FOR JUST ABOUT ANYTHING YOU WANT TO DO.

 The only thing I can think of that it just isn’t good for is running FAST.
 The weight on your head will bounce the unit up and down too much.
 That said, you can solve that by putting the ACCU 4 battery on your WAIST, and running the cable up to power the lamp.
 In that way, you’ll get an insane 14 hours of very bright light for running ultras, or crossing the arctic circle.
 Or, just use the Accu 2 battery the same way, and you’ll get 7 hours of great light.